shiroyasha/blog-source/source/posts/2017-11-16-advisory-locks-and-how-to-use-them.html.md

 An advisory note for the end.
 The above example is good entry point for constructing such a system, but it is not bulletproof.
-For production use case, several other concerns need to be addressed like connectivity issues to the database.
+For production use case, several other concerns need to be addressed like connectivity issues to the database, handling process and node crashes, resource starvation, and of course a good set of metrics.

 _Did you like this article?
 Or, do you maybe have a helpful hint to share?
 Please leave it in the comment section bellow._